rajasuryars/ghas-demo/README.txt

 Listening to port: 5000
 _______________________________________________________

-In the second machine(say b) do the following commands.
+In the second machine(say 02) do the following commands.

 #mkdir Client